-Riverstone’s story begins over 70 years ago, when Peter Inglese arrived in Yarra Valley in 1950, sailing from Italy, as a young boy with a dream.
-Growing up, Peter understood the potential of the cool climate and uniquely fertile soils in which elegant and perfect grapes could be grown.
+Riverstone’s story begins over 70 years ago, when our Founder, Peter Inglese arrived in Yarra Valley in 1950, sailing from Italy, as a young boy with nothing but dream.
+Growing up in Healesville, Peter understood the potential of the cool climate and uniquely fertile soils of the Yarra Valley in which elegant and perfect grapes could be grown.

 In 1992, the infamous Riverstone homestead was built from bluestone and 100 year old Oregon timber, sitting on the highest point of the Yarra Valley tickled by a gentle breeze off the protecting mountain range and innate sounds of the flowing Yarra river.

-In 1995, Peter established the vineyard, with the first vines were planted in December of 1996, 2 hectares of shiraz, 2 hectares of cabernet sauvignon, 2 hectares of pinot noir, 2 hectares of chardonnay and 2 hectares of sauvignon blanc.
+In 1995, Peter established the vineyard, in which the first vines were planted in December of 1996, 2 hectares of shiraz, 2 hectares of cabernet sauvignon, 2 hectares of pinot noir, 2 hectares of chardonnay and 2 hectares of sauvignon blanc.
+This has become the foundation of the Riverstone vineyard we know today.

 In 1999, the second chapter of Peter’s winemaking journey began, beginning full winemaking production.

-In 2019, Peter and Generation transmitted the fruit of his experience and passion to his son, Aaron.
-Just as demanding as his father, Aaron, eager to safeguard/protect the local soil and territory inherited, continuing the heritage he was brought up on.
+In 2020, Peter retired, however his legacy remains, transmitting the fruit of his experience and passion to his son, Aaron.
+Just as demanding as his father, Aaron Inglese, eager to safeguard/protect the local soil and territory inherited, continuing the heritage he was brought up on.